sophiemie/R-F_Simulator/README.md

 # RAF_Simulator
-Robot@FactoryLite for the SimTwo2022 Simulator
+Robot@Factory for the SimTwo2022 Simulator.
+It was created for the competition for the BIP Embedded Systems, where we participated beetween the 9th and 13th of january at the IPB in Braganca.

 ## Acknowledgements